Kong/cloud-migration-journey/docs/explore/phase1.md

 cat ~/.kmj/ansible/inventory.yml
 ```

-Grab the public IPs of the gateway (runtime instance) and monolith, these will be needed to configure the Konnect Gateway Service.
+Grab the public IPs of the gateway (runtime instance) and monolith, these will be needed to configure the `Konnect Gateway Service`.
 An example of yaml is below:

 ```yaml
     gateway: